texttree/tsv-frontend/README.md

 * `type` - type of sending.
 Now that is `['tn', 'tq', 'sn', 'sq', 'twl', 'err']`.
 Type of data - `string`.
 * `reference` - reference of your data.
 It looks like this `1:1`.
 Type of data - `string`
 * `bookId`- one of the 66 bookId's.
 It looks like this `gen`.
 Type of data - `string`
-* `serverLink` - the link of the configured server that transmits the data to TSV-files
+* `serverLink` - the link of the configured server that transmits the data to TSV-files.Type of data - `string`.